code-with-snehagupta/MITRO-BANK/README.md

 Average Income Utilization:

 •  Average Income Utilization stands at 42.82%
          Key Metrics:

 • Total Income in 6 months: $1240M

 • Total Spends in 6 months: $531M

 Income, Spend, Utilization by Age Group:

 •  Age group 25-34 exhibits the highest income, spend, and utilization (43.66%).

 •  Second-highest is the 35-45 age group with a utilization rate of 46.52%.

 Total Spends by Category:

 •  Highest spending in bills category ($105M) with an average utilization of 46%.

 •  Other significant categories: Grocery ($86M), Electronics ($80M), and the least in Others category ($16M).

 Income, Spend, Utilization by Occupation:

- •Salaried IT employees lead in income ($477M), spend ($244M), and utilization (51.04%).
+•  Salaried IT employees lead in income ($477M), spend ($244M), and utilization (51.04%).

 •  Business Owners show an income of $265M, spend of $88M, and a utilization rate of 33.22%.

 •  Government employees have the lowest utilization at 29%.

 Income, Spend, Income Utilization by City:

 • Mumbai outshines with the highest income and spend, resulting in a utilization rate of 51.43%.

 • Chennai, Delhi NCR, Bengaluru, and Hyderabad follow with varying utilization rates.

 Total Spend by Payment Type:

 •  Credit cards dominate spending, accounting for $216M with a utilization rate of 17.45%.

 •  Other payment types include UPI, debit cards, and net banking.

 Total Spend by Gender: